 Did you know that 80% of businesses focus on Google Ads for PPC campaigns?
-If you’re looking to get your brand noticed online, it makes sense that the majority of the marketers are using one of the world’s most popular advertising platforms.
+If you’re looking to get your brand noticed online, it makes sense that the majority of marketers are using one of the world’s most popular advertising platforms.

 Even though Google has changed the landscape of digital advertising, many marketers persist in using old-school means of advertising their business.
 It’s true that Google has made some changes to its advertising platform that have made it more challenging for businesses within the fashion industry to succeed.